randombk/steamos-teardown/docs/boot.md

 One interesting note is the `steamenv_boot` command, which is a non-standard extension presumably implemented directly inside `grubx64.efi`.

 The files in the `SteamOS/partsets` directory contain the disk partition UUIDs for each partition.
-How these are used during boot is unknown.
+How these are used during boot is unknown, but they are used in numerous system utilities such as during updates.
 For instance, the `all` file contains:

 ```
 esp 910fa777-03cd-7142-9f3f-bead6d122f49